Ethical7919/Discord-Mass-DM/README.md

 # Python-Mass-DM
 A simple Discord Mass Dm with Scraper

+If Member Scraper in Taliban.py doesn't work.
+You can DM me

 # Requirements (Must Read)
 [ ! ] Create these files named message.txt , token.txt , users.txt